Data privacy and Cookies Policy

 5.3.1 How the automated processes make decisions

-We will use automated processes to verify your identity and to carry out fraud, credit reference agency and affordability checks on you.
+We will use automated processes to verify your identity and to carry out fraud, credit reference agency and affordability checks on you in order to assess your credit card application.
 These automated decisions are made in order to perform the contract between us, and also to comply with our legal and regulatory requirements.

-Your name and address will be used to obtain information about you from, and carry out checks with, a credit reference agency.
-The credit reference agency that we currently use for this purpose is Experian.
+Your personal data will be used to obtain information about you from, and carry out checks with, credit reference agencies..
 Your annual gross income and monthly housing expenses will be used to enhance our affordability assessment.
-We also use open banking data to perform affordability and anti-fraud assessments, collected and provided to us by Yapily Ltd and SafeConnect Ltd.
+We also use open banking data to perform affordability and anti-fraud assessments, collected and provided to us by third parties.

 We may also collect and process additional proof of identity information, such as a scanned copy of your passport or other form of identification.